cloudmesh/cloudmesh-manual/docs-source/source/installation/quickstart/quickstart.rst

 ------------

 .. warning:: In case you need to use quotes in the command line you need to
-             mask them with a bakslash on Linux and macOS and with 3 quotes in Windows, as this is a feature of your shell.
+             mask them with a backslash on Linux and macOS and with 3 quotes in Windows, as this is a feature of your shell.

 Thus you would use